Creating a WooCommerce customer login shortcode, page and widget

 1. Public WooCommerce store

-A public WooCommerce store is the default and the most common setup.
-Anyone can browse your products, and there is no hidden WooCommerce content.
-Customers can buy products as guests without having to log in or optionally sign up and create an account during the guest checkout.
-Opting for a public WooCommerce store with guest checkout is a prevalent choice among customers, offering fast purchases and minimizing abandoned carts by requiring minimal personal information and no customer login and password.
-While this approach is favored for its efficiency (allowing customers a quick WooCommerce checkout), the trade-off lies in the limited customer data available for marketing and customer analysis.
-The debate over allowing or restricting guest checkout is a common topic among store owners, a discussion that will be elaborated upon towards the end of this article.
+A public WooCommerce store is the default and most common setup.
+Anyone can browse your products and there is no hidden WooCommerce content.
+Customers can buy as guests without having to log in or optionally sign up and create an account during the guest checkout.
+A public WooCommerce store with guest checkout is the most popular choice among customers for fast purchases and minimizing abandoned carts by requiring minimal personal info and no customer login and password.
+While this is good for speed (customers can do a quick WooCommerce checkout), the trade-off is limited customer data for marketing and customer analysis.
+The debate around guest checkout is a common topic among store owners, and we’ll discuss it at the end of this article.

 2. Public WooCommerce store with required user registration

-This is similar to the default setup in that all the products in the store are public and can be browsed by anyone.
-Still, customers must register (by creating a customer account via a dedicated WooCommerce registration page or by automatically creating a customer account on the checkout page) or log to their account page to make a purchase.
+This is similar to the default setup in that all products are public and can be browsed by anyone.
+However, customers must register (by creating a customer account via a dedicated WooCommerce registration page or by automatically creating a customer account on the checkout page) or log into their account page to make a purchase.
 They can log in via their custom WooCommerce login page or a WooCommerce social login plugin.
-Opting for a public WooCommerce store with mandatory user accounts offers a strategic eCommerce approach, promoting repeat purchases through integrated login processes for efficient transactions.
-This setup allows the integration of order history, personalized recommendations, and loyalty promotions.
-However, the potential drawback lies in customers managing an additional account, surrendering personal information, and the possible purchase barrier associated with account setup during checkout.
+Having a public WooCommerce store that makes it mandatory for customers to create an account is a strategic eCommerce approach; it promotes repeat purchases through an integrated login process for smooth transactions.
+This setup allows for order history, personalized recommendations, and loyalty promotions.
+However, customers have to manage an extra user account, give up personal information, and the purchase barrier of account setup during checkout.

 3. Private and protected WooCommerce products and product categories